manassaloi/manassaloi.github.io/_posts/2020-03-23-running-product-team.markdown

   - [Quarterly Retrospectives](https://manassaloi.com/2020/03/29/retrospectives.html)
   - [Making big decisions](https://manassaloi.com/2020/04/29/decision-making.html)
   - [List of all meetings](https://manassaloi.com/2020/05/28/all-my-meetings.html)
+  - New member Onboarding
+  - 90 day plan for new joinee

 - **Creating a new feature** (Short term) (Why) (What) (How) (When)
   - Naming the project